MaterializeInc/materialize/doc/developer/platform/formalism.md

 Generally, SQL is "more ambiguous" than the Storage and Compute layers, and the Adapter layer must resolve that ambiguity.

 The SQL commands are a mix of DDL (data definition language) and DML (data manipulation language).
-In Materialize today, the DML commands are timestamped, and the DDL commands are largely not (although perhaps they should be).
+In Materialize today, the DML commands are timestamped, and the DDL commands are largely not (although their creation of `GlobalId` identifiers is essentially sequential).
-That DDL commands are not timestamped is a known potential source of all manner of apparent consistency issues.
+That DDL commands are not timestamped in the same sense as a pTVC is a known potential source of apparent consistency issues.
 While it may be beneficial to think of Adapter's state as a pTVC, changes to its state are not meant to cascade through established views definitions.

 Commands acknowledged by the Adapter layer are durably recorded in a total order.